opentripplanner/OpenTripPlanner/docs/UpdaterConfig.md

 day.
 Thus, this kind of data is also referred to as 'static' data or 'theoretical' arrival and departure times.

-The [GTFS-RT spec](https://developers.google.com/transit/gtfs-realtime/) complements GTFS with three additional kinds of feeds.
+[GTFS-Realtime](https://gtfs.org/realtime/) complements GTFS with three additional kinds of feeds.
 In contrast to the base GTFS schedule feed, they provide *real-time* updates (*'dynamic'* data) and are updated from minute to minute.